HL7/crmi-ig/input/pages/index.md

 * SpecimenDefinition
 * Substance (non-canonical definitional)

-##### Evidence-based Medicine Artifacts (Quarternary)
+##### Evidence-Based Medicine (EBM) Artifacts (Quaternary)

 If you are using these constructs in R4, this implementation guide provides an approach to supporting content development lifecycle for these resources.
-However, the EBM-on-FHIR project has made significant changes to these and other EBM resources in R5 and moving forward.
+However, the EBM-on-FHIR project has made significant changes to these and other Evidence-Based Medicine (EBM) resources in R5 and moving forward.
 Contact the [EBM-on-FHIR](https://confluence.hl7.org/display/CDS/EBMonFHIR) project if you have needs for these constructs in R5.

 * EffectEvidenceSynthesis
 * Evidence